Woojeong-Lee/Woojeong-Lee.github.io/_pages/projects.md

       <button class="toggle-button" onclick="toggleDescription(this)">Show more</button>
     </h3>
     <div class="description">
-      Empathy involves understanding and sharing others’ emotions.
-This study uses rTPJ stimulation and MPT modeling to dissociate intentional empathy, unintentional empathy, and response bias, revealing how self–other distinction contributes to empathic accuracy.
+Empathy, the ability to understand and share others’ emotions, is essential for social interaction.
+While often associated with emotional resonance, effective empathy also requires a clear distinction between self and other.
+The right temporoparietal junction (rTPJ), a region implicated in this distinction, has been shown to modulate empathic responses.
+However, prior work tends to treat empathy as a unitary process, overlooking its complex structure.
+Contemporary theories of pain empathy differentiate between automatic, bottom-up simulation and controlled, top-down regulation depending on context.
+These distinct components may rely on separable neural mechanisms.
+To address this, we apply multinomial processing tree (MPT) modeling to dissociate intentional empathy, unintentional empathy, and response bias.
+We then examine how rTPJ stimulation modulates each component, providing a more nuanced understanding of how self–other distinction contributes to empathic accuracy.
     </div>
   </div>